-The Saguaro Scottsdale hotel is a bold and beautiful retreat in the Arizona desert.
-As colourful and delightful as the desert flower after which it's named, the hotel has two palm-ringed pools, each with lounger-lined decks from which to soak in the sun – or socialise with glamourous fellow guests.
-Spend your days lazily floating on blow-up flamingos, then party the night away at one of the hotel's monthly swim-meets.
+The Saguaro Scottsdale hotel is a desert mirage of neon-bright rooms, a playful pool area, and eyecatching artwork.
+Aptly named after Arizona’s state wildflower, the hotel is blooming marvellous, with a desert-inspired spa, buzzy diner, and Mexican furnishings from across the border.
+The hotel has two palm-ringed pools, with banks of cushioned loungers from which to soak in the sun; bikini-clad guests float on blow-up flamingos, play with giant bouncing balls, or party the night away at one of the monthly swim-meets.
 After a night of tequila tastings and dancing to live DJ sets, treat yourself to a massage or one of the hotel's seasonal packages at the spa.
-Refuel for the next day's shenanigans in the excellent eatery, with a dinner of queso fundido, chicken tinga-topped nachos and pork carnitas.
+Then refuel for the next evening with a dinner of ceviche, chicken tinga-topped nachos and pork carnitas.

 Noon.
 Earliest check-in, 4pm: both are flexible, subject to availability.